More about AWS Backup

-In today’s world of highly- available systems, automatic failover and disaster recovery, there’s still an important role for data backups, like AWS snapshots, to play in data protection.
+In today’s world of highly-available systems, automatic failover and disaster recovery, there’s still an important role for data backups, like AWS snapshots, to play in data protection.
 Though backups might not be used to recover live systems as they have in the past, they still help to recover from ransomware attacks, security issues and user errors, cure data corruption issues, create development and test environments, and act as a last resort when all else fails.
 So for AWS users, it's important to have a good understanding of AWS backup.

 In this first part of a three-part series on database backups, we are going to consider the different ways AWS database backup and recovery can be performed in both hybrid cloud and cloud-only environments.
 We’ll also look at how these backups can be stored redundantly across Availability Zones and Regions, to ensure they’re always available when needed.